-- Petition for Declaration of Emancipation of Minor, Order Prescribing Notice, Declaration of Emancipation, and Order Denying Petition (MC-300) - 2.
-Emancipation of Minor-Income and Expense Declaration (MC 306) - 3.
-Emancipation of Minor- Notice of Hearing (MC 305)
+- 1. Petition for Declaration of Emancipation of Minor, Order Prescribing Notice, Declaration of Emancipation, and Order Denying Petition (EM 100) - 2.
+Emancipation of Minor Income and Expense Declaration (EM 115) - 3.
+Emancipation of Minor- Notice of Hearing (EM 109) - 4.
+You will also need to file a declaration explaining to the judge why you should be emancipated there is no special form for the declaration, but a sample is attached at the end of this manual.